-How to build multi-region active-active architecture
+How to build multi-region active-active architecture in AWS

-Simply put, a multi-region, active-active architecture gets all the services on the client request path deployed across multiple AWS Regions.
+Simply put, a multi-region active-active architecture gets all the services on the client request path deployed across multiple AWS Regions.
 In order to do so, several requirements have to be fulfilled.

 - Data replication between regions must be fast and reliable.